Citroën Grand C4 SpaceTourer MPV review

 - Not as much fun to drive as a Ford S-MAX

-The Grand C4 SpaceTourer was updated in October 2019, so the range now consists of Touch Plus, Feel Plus and Flair Plus models.
-The entry-level Touch Plus model has alloy wheels, cruise control, air-conditioning, front fog lights, Bluetooth connectivity, DAB radio, rear parking sensors, a 12-inch HD infotainment screen and Citroen Connect Nav.
+The Grand C4 SpaceTourer is available in Life, Sense and Shine trim levels.
+The entry-level Life model has alloy wheels, cruise control, air-conditioning, front fog lights, Bluetooth connectivity, DAB radio, rear parking sensors, a 12-inch digital dial display and Citroen Connect Nav on a seven-inch central screen.

-Owner satisfaction with the C4 SpaceTourer varies – the five-seat model finished in a mediocre 47th place out of 100 cars in our 2019 Driver Power owner satisfaction survey, and Citroen didn't perform well as a brand either.
-However, it is our best rated MPV for owner satisfaction with a score of 90.7% for both comfort and innovative safety features.
-It's also rated our best large MPV for 2019.
+Owner satisfaction with the C4 SpaceTourer varies – the five-seat model finished in a mediocre 47th place out of 100 cars in our 2019 Driver Power owner satisfaction survey, and Citroen didn't perform well as a brand in the more recent 2021 survey.
+However, it was the best rated MPV for owner satisfaction with a score of 90.7% for both comfort and innovative safety features.
+It was also rated our best large MPV for 2019.